 The Virgin Valley Water District is going to update the customer portal portion of our website in the near future.
 As a current user of electronic services, these changes will likely impact how you conduct business online with the District.
 To help insure a smooth transition we are asking customers to review their current account email address and make sure it is up to date.
 Keep your eyes on your inbox for future announcements as changes are coming soon.
 Thank You!

 By Kevin Brown, General Manager

 The Well 1A Arsenic treatment plant project is next to the Bunkerville Town Cemetery (north side).
 We plan to build a new fence/wall around the well site, add new site piping that will connect the treatment plant up with the existing pipeline under Riverside Road (near the intersection of Riverside Road and Virgin Street), install a pump down the well hole, and construct a building at the well site to house the arsenic treatment plant.
 Residents can expect noise from construction work as we install the pump and construct the building.
 There will be traffic delays as the pipe is connected across Riverside Road.
-Work on this project is expected to start in February 2017 and be completed by July 2017.
+Work on this project is expected to start in May 2018 and be completed in February 2019.

 We will do our best to keep the public informed about the progress of these projects that are necessary updates or repairs to our water system infrastructure.
 Most of them are made possible by the new rates approved by the VVWD Board of Directors in April 2015 and will ensure that the District will continue to provide our ratepayers with the best service possible.

 If you have questions about any of the projects, please call the District at 702-346-5731.